MNLepage08/YCNG-288-DevOps/README.md

 <details close>
 <summary>Create a GitHub repo<p></summary>

-* [GitHub repo: ](https://docs.github.com/en/get-started/quickstart/create-a-repo)Assuming you have a GitHub account.
+* [GitHub repo: ](https://docs.github.com/en/get-started/quickstart/create-a-repo)"To put your project up on GitHub, you will need to create a repository for it to live in."
+Assuming you have a GitHub account.
 I recommend to use the gmail account where have your GCP.

 </details>